feather-ai/feather-service/README.md

 # Overview

-Service-Core, for lack of a better name, represents the core service of feather AI, coordinating logic between the various sub-components.
+feather-service, for lack of a better name, represents the core service of feather AI, coordinating logic between the various sub-components.

 ## Requirements